Gianna Angelopoulos-Daskalaki: Involvement in the 2004 Summer Olympic Games

-Disappointed over losing the bid for the centenary celebration of the revival of the Olympic Games in 1996, Greek officials decided to bid for the 2004 Summer bidding committee, making her the first female president of any Olympic organizing committee, and succeeded in bringing the games to Athens.
+Disappointed over losing the bid for the centenary celebration of the revival of the Olympic Games in 1996, Greek officials decided to bid for the 2004 Summer bidding committee, making her the first female president of any Olympic or Paralympíc organizing committee, and succeeded in bringing the games to Athens.
 She was however excluded from the initial organization committee that would prepare for the games.

 When the International Olympic Committee questioned Greece's commitment to the games and its ability to complete all preparations prior to the opening ceremony, Angelopoulos-Daskalaki was asked to return and was named president of the Olympic Organizing Committee in May 2000.
 She was the first woman to hold this position.
 Under her watch, competition facilities were completed and security issues were taken care of.
 International Olympic Committee presidents Juan Antonio Samaranch and Jacques Rogge both specifically credit Gianna Angelopoulos-Daskalaki for the success of the games.
 In his speech at the Closing Ceremony, Rogge said, "These Games were unforgettable, dream Games."

-After the 2004 Olympic Games, Angelopoulos-Daskalaki bought the Eleftheros Typos newspaper ("Free Press”); the daily paper eventually was wound up, with its staff receiving on top of their severance pay the proceeds from the sale of the paper’s title.
+After the 2004 Olympic Games, Angelopoulos-Daskalaki bought the Eleftheros Typos newspaper ("Free Press”); the daily paper eventually was wound up, with its staff receiving on top of their severance pay the proceeds from the sale of the paper's title.
+She also attended the opening ceremony of the next Olympics, in Turin, Italy.